mirolaukka/sleep-productivity-simulation/README.md

 The concept involves simulating the sleep patterns of individuals and their corresponding productivity levels.
 The objective is to identify the optimal sleep duration that maximizes productivity.

-This simulation is contingent upon several key parameters, each represented by Greek letters to reflect their intended purpose:
+This simulation is contingent upon several key parameters:

 * α (Alpha): The rate of energy restoration during sleep.
 * β (Beta): The number of hours slept.